gusfrehse/justacoollookinggame/README.md

 # justacoollookinggame
-An OpenGL application, render two objects in perspective.
+An OpenGL application, render two objects in perspective with a controllable camera.